ClemRz/tanduino/README.md

 ![Tanduino](bitmaps/logo-full.png)

-Tanduino is an Arduino based project aimed to replace the analog "tandem" inclinometer + compass with a digital one.
+Tanduino is an Arduino based project aimed to mimic the analog "tandem" inclinometer + compass.

 ## User guide